isabella232/Deploy-Scripts/N-able/README.md

 	</tbody>
 </table>

-This will open the script into raw XML (see below) that you can copy/paste into your favorite text editor and save as an XML file.
+This will open the script into raw XML (see below) that you can copy/paste into your favorite text editor and save as a .AMP file.

 <table>
 	<tbody>